europa502/Installing-Nvidia-drivers-on-Kali-Linux/README.md

 # Installing-Nvidia-drivers-on-Kali-Linux

-After spending few days on how-tos and debugging the black screen on boot after insalling the nvidia drivers, I was finally able to find a solution to all my problems.
+After spending few days on how-tos and debugging the black screen issue on boot after insalling the nvidia drivers, I was finally able to find a solution to all my problems.
-The main reason I'm writing this post is to let you know that the tutorial fond on [Kali's official website](https://docs.kali.org/general-use/install-nvidia-drivers-on-kali-linux) is broken as of date 11 April 2018.
+The main reason I'm writing this post is to let you know that the tutorial found on [Kali's official website](https://docs.kali.org/general-use/install-nvidia-drivers-on-kali-linux) is broken as of date 11 April 2018.
-According to he menioned in heir website yo might be able to successfully install the packages - ocl-icd-libopencl1, nvidia-driver, nvidia-cuda-toolkit but you might encounter issues during the reboot.
-You might get a black screen and you won be able o login via he GUI.
+According to he mentioned in their website you might be able to successfully install the packages - ocl-icd-libopencl1, nvidia-driver, nvidia-cuda-toolkit but you might encounter issues during the reboot.
+You might get a black screen and you won't be able to login via the GUI.

 ## So lets get started-
-First of let me tell you the specifications of my system-
+First of all let me tell you the specifications of my system-

 CPU   - Intel® Core™ i5-8250U CPU @ 1.60GHz × 8